 What is carpal tunnel syndrome?

-Carpal tunnel syndrome occurs when other tissues in the carpal tunnel (such as ligaments and tendons) get swollen or inflamed and press against the median nerve.
+Carpal tunnel syndrome occurs when other tissues in the carpal tunnel (such as ligaments and tendons) get swollen or inflamed.
+When they do, they press against the median nerve.
 That pressure can make part of your hand hurt or feel numb.

 What are the symptoms of carpal tunnel syndrome?